Links on Android Authority may earn us a commission. Learn more.

 - Q-Tips / Cotton swabs

 - Rubbing alcohol (more potent than 63%) or Diluted bleach or Hydrogen peroxide

 - Safety goggles or Glasses

-You’ll need the right type of equipment to ensure that you’re properly cleaning and killing whatever bacteria or viruses call your earbuds or headphones home, while also keeping yourself safe.
+You’ll need the correct type of equipment to ensure that you’re properly cleaning and killing whatever bacteria or viruses call your earbuds or headphones home while also keeping yourself safe.
 It’s easy enough to clean rubbing alcohol or bleach off your hands, but if it comes in contact with your eyes, it can cause some serious pain — hence the glasses.

 How to clean on-ear and over-ear headphones

 Depending on your headphones of choice, you may have to do a little bit of disassembling before you get to cleaning.
 You’ll want to remove the ear pads if possible and extend the headband as long as you can so you can clean every last inch of your headphones.
 After all, your cans won’t truly be clean unless you cover both the inside and outside.